 Contact email@example.com if you require access to multiple programs.
 In all instances, permission will be required from the districts involved.

-Will the data collection be shared from other Kansas agencies?
-PAT/Head Start?
+Will the data collection be shared from other Kansas agencies, like Kansas Parents as Teachers and Head Start?

 Aggregate non-identified data can be shared across systems but child information can only be shared within the school where the data was collected.
 Schools should comply with all federal, state, and local regulations regarding data sharing.